PHONE: (07) 3349 4113

 Where

-The subtropical zone includes the eastern coastline from Coff’s Harbour in northern NSW, Brisbane and north to Mackay.
-In WA it is approximately the coastline north of Exmouth to Broome and inland to Halls Creek.
+This zone includes the east coast from Coffs Harbour in NSW through Brisbane to Mackay.
+In WA, it covers the coast north of Exmouth to Broome and inland to Halls Creek.

 Characteristics